 Mokume Gane Rings

 The tale of mokume gane rings begins centuries ago, in the forge of a lone master smith in feudal Japan.
-Today, you'll find the best of his tradition perfected right here, in the most attractive assortment of custom-designed mokume rings ever assembled.
+Today, you'll find the best of his legacy perfected right here, in the most attractive assortment of custom-designed mokume rings ever assembled.
 From incredible wedding rings to selections for everyday wear, history lives on in this unique collection by Titanium-Buzz.

 The Beauty of Wood Grained Metal